rob-derosa/package-policy/README.md

   * the pull request will be labeled with `Package Violation` and a comment is added with violation details

-Keeping the response to the violations in a separate step and that logic in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io.
+Keeping the response to the violations in a separate step and that logic in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io and keep your yaml nice and tidy.

 ## :boom: In Action